 Entresto is used to treat some types of heart failure.
-Heart failure occurs when the heart is weak and cannot pump enough blood to the lungs and the rest of the body.
-The most common symptoms of heart failure are breathlessness, fatigue, tiredness, and ankle swelling.
+Heart failure occurs when your heart is weak and cannot pump enough blood to your lungs and the rest of your body.
+The most common symptoms of heart failure are breathlessness, fatigue, tiredness and ankle swelling.
 Entresto relaxes your blood vessels and reduces excess fluid in your body, which makes it easier for your heart to pump blood around your body.
 Read more about heart failure.

 How to take Entresto

 - Timing: Take your Entresto tablets 2 times a day – one tablet in the morning and one tablet in the evening.
 You can take Entresto with or without food.
 Take your tablets about the same time each day.

 - Swallow your tablet whole with a glass of water.
 Do not crush, chew or break the tablets.

 - Missed dose: If you forget to take your dose of Entresto, take it as soon as you remember.
 But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 - Keep taking Entresto regularly.
 Stopping your treatment with Entresto may cause your heart failure to get worse.
 Do not stop taking your Entresto unless your doctor tells you to.